gcrtnst/sw-luadocs-helper/docs/en/README.md

 From now on, when using sw-luadocs-helper, change directory to the `src/` folder of this repository and activate the virtual environment (`.venv\Scripts\activate.bat`) before running the command.

 ## Usage
-sw-luadocs-helper consists of several subcommands. sw-luadocs-helper can be used to transcribe Lua API documentation by following these steps.
-Please refer to the documentation for each subcommand for instructions on how to perform each step.
+sw-luadocs-helper consists of several subcommands. sw-luadocs-helper can be used to convert Lua API documentation to Markdown by following these steps.
+For details on each step, please refer to the documentation of the respective subcommand.
 1. Use the `capture` subcommand to capture in-game documentation
     - Documentation for the `capture` subcommand: [usage-capture.md](usage-capture.md)
 2. Use the `recognize` subcommand to perform character recognition on the screenshot taken